Citizenry/platform/docs/development-and-code/setup_alternatives/setting-up-the-platform-client.md

 **Please note before watching the videos**

-In the videos below the API-url "[https://wsc2019.api.ushahidi.io/](https://wsc2019.api.ushahidi.io/)" is used.
-This if for demo-purposes only, you will need to set up your own API, see guides here: [https://docs.ushahidi.com/platform-developer-documentation/development-and-code/setup\_alternatives\#platform-api-backend-install-guides](https://docs.ushahidi.com/platform-developer-documentation/development-and-code/setup_alternatives#platform-api-backend-install-guides)
+In the videos below the API-url "[https://wsc2019.api.streetsignal.io/](https://wsc2019.api.streetsignal.io/)" is used.
+This if for demo-purposes only, you will need to set up your own API, see guides here: [https://docs.streetsignal.com/platform-developer-documentation/development-and-code/setup\_alternatives\#platform-api-backend-install-guides](https://docs.streetsignal.com/platform-developer-documentation/development-and-code/setup_alternatives#platform-api-backend-install-guides)

-{% embed url="https://www.youtube.com/watch?v=-GZBJtUQqoQ&feature=youtu.be" caption="Setting up Ushahidi client for local development, recorded in MacOS." %}
+{% embed url="https://www.youtube.com/watch?v=-GZBJtUQqoQ&feature=youtu.be" caption="Setting up StreetSignal client for local development, recorded in MacOS." %}

-{% embed url="https://youtu.be/jPa4oB4XPZw" caption="Setting up Ushahidi client for local development, recorded in Linux." %}
+{% embed url="https://youtu.be/jPa4oB4XPZw" caption="Setting up StreetSignal client for local development, recorded in Linux." %}

 {% embed url="https://www.youtube.com/watch?v=zY80QpptKk0&feature=youtu.be" caption="Download the Platform code with Github-desktop, recorded in Windows" %}